These terms and conditions were last updated on: 13 December 2019.

 - When you can end the service and this agreement

-- You can cancel the agreement at any time by giving us:
+price increase as described in clause 21b you can cancel the agreement at any time, by

 - You can cancel if you end a service as explained in clause 22a.